nazarchuk-dmitrij/currency-converter/README.md

 - Write unit tests
 - Refactor CSS, by, among other things, using custom variables

+PS: I thought about adding flags for each currencies beforehand, so I prepared sprite and classes for each flag one day before I started working on this task.
+That's why it took me like 15 minutes to add Flag component to this app - because I already had sprite and classes prepared.

 ## Project setup
 ```
 npm install